HealthShare Health Connect Cloud Reference Information

 Connect Users Page

 The Connect Users page allows you to manage the users who need to log in to the Health Connect Cloud Management Portal.
-Having a user account also allows the user to log in to the Message Bank Management Portal, if you have deployed one.
-The Health Connect Cloud Management Portal and the Message Bank Management Portal can be launched from the System Management page.
+The Health Connect Cloud Management Portal can be launched from the System Management page.

 The Connect Users page shows you a list of all currently defined users and which interoperability productions they are allowed to access.